Click here to visit our COVID-19 general information webpage.

-A: We understand people are eager to learn more about vaccines, but we kindly ask that you do not call your healthcare provider or clinic for information about COVID-19 vaccines at this time before it is available to the general public.
+A: We kindly ask that you do not call your healthcare provider or clinic for information about COVID-19 vaccines.
 This helps reserve our staffed phone lines for patients calling who are experiencing active symptoms or have acute care needs.

-Q: How can I stay up to date on when GHC-SCW will have the vaccine?
+Q: How can I stay up to date on with GHC-SCW vaccine information?

-A: We will communicate with our patients and community when we have updates about the availability of vaccines.
-If you are a GHC-SCW Member, the best thing you can do is make sure you have an active GHCMyChart account.
-If you are not already signed up, you can learn how at
+A: We will communicate with our patients and community when we have any updates regarding COVID-19 vaccines.
+If you are a GHC-SCW Member, the best thing you can do is make sure you have an active

 Q: Where can I learn more about the vaccine and how it will be distributed?